MachineLemonade/docs/policies/security.md

 ## Our Privacy Statement is Transparent and Clear

-Elastic respects the privacy rights of individuals.
+Astronomer respects the privacy rights of individuals.
 Our [privacy policy](https://www.astronomer.io/privacy/) make it very clear when we collect personal data and how we use it.
 We've written our privacy policy in plain language to be transparent to our users and customers.

 ## We Operate a Modern Cloud SaaS Platform